0xYYY/v3-periphery-foundry/docs/interfaces/INonfungiblePositionManager.md

-*Wraps Uniswap V3 positions in a non-fungible token interface which allows for them to be transferred and authorized.*
+*Approve of a specific token ID for spending by spender via signature*
 #### Parameters

 | Name | Type | Description |